buddycloud/buddycloud-vm/README.md

 ## Installation & Usage

-First, make sure you have Vagrant, Puppet and [VirtualBox](https://www.virtualbox.org/) installed.
+First, make sure you have Vagrant (>= 1.1.x), Puppet and [VirtualBox](https://www.virtualbox.org/) installed.
 If you use Ubuntu, run the following:

-    sudo apt-get install virtualbox puppet rubygems
-    sudo gem install vagrant
+    sudo apt-get install virtualbox virtualbox-dkms puppet rubygems sudo gem install vagrant

 Then, change to the buddycloud-vm directory and run: